comppaz/qonto2lexoffice/README.md

 # qonto2lexoffice

-A simple serverless project containing an AWS lambda function that sends you a weekly email with a CSV of your Qonto transactions that is optimized for LexOffice.
+A simple serverless project containing an AWS lambda function that sends you a weekly email with a CSV of your Qonto transactions that is optimized for Lexoffice.

 Inspired by:
 https://dev.classmethod.jp/articles/query-qonto-api-and-email-with-lambda/